-On the morning after the U.S elections where President Trump was elected into office to lead the world’s most powerful country, Canada’s government immigration website crashed due to heavy overload and over a million Americans googled “how to move to Canada”.
+On the morning after the U.S elections where President Trump was elected into office to lead the world’s most powerful country, Canada’s government immigration website crashed due to heavy overload, and over a million Americans googled “how to move to Canada”.
 After a little over a month in office and an executive order later, the number of people, including asylum seekers moving from the U.S to Canada shows no sign of slowing down.

 There is a growing number of asylum seekers braving freezing temperatures in an attempt to cross from the United States into Canada.
 A wave of migrants fleeing the U.S and entering Canada through illegal means has increased since Donald Trump won the 2016 U.S presidential elections.
 On the other hand, legally moving to Canada is possible and the use of a certified immigration agency is important.
 The unstable political situation in the United States is unpredictable making Canada a better option for visitors and international students alike.

 Quebec has seen the highest increase of anywhere across Canada and the Canada Border Services Agency says 452 people made a refugee claim at Quebec border crossings in January alone, including families with children taking the risky option of braving the harsh weather conditions.
-This number represents nearly 230 percent increase from the same time last year.
+This number represents a nearly 230 percent increase from the same time last year.

 Why people are fleeing the U.S for Canada

-Many American citizens and the rest of the world at large view Canada as a much more favourable country to live and settle in.
-Canada enjoys the status as one of the most progressive in the world, with free health care, a rapidly growing economy, a tolerance for minorities, and a society that is welcoming to new immigrants and respects their cultural beliefs and identity.
+Many American citizens and the rest of the world at large view Canada as a much more favourable country to live in and settle in.
+Canada enjoys the status as one of the most progressive in the world, with free health care, a rapidly growing economy, tolerance for minorities, and a society that is welcoming to new immigrants and respects their cultural beliefs and identity.

 The fact that Canada encourages highly educated, technically skilled people to settle in the country, while also carving out a place for humanitarian refugees, means citizens of the United States know they will have numerous job opportunities to choose from in a safe politically and economically stable environment.
-Recently, the Canadian Prime Minister, Justin Trudeau and the American president Donald Trump met in Washington to discuss issues regarding trade between the two nations.
+Recently, the Canadian Prime Minister, Justin Trudeau, and the American president Donald Trump met in Washington to discuss issues regarding trade between the two nations.

-The impasse brought by the aggressive regime of Donald Trump that has created confusion and dispair among immigrants especially from Muslim-majority countries to consider moving to Canada by any means.
+The impasse brought by the aggressive regime of Donald Trump has created confusion and despair among immigrants especially from Muslim-majority countries to consider moving to Canada by any means.
 Many of those seeking refuge in areas including Manitoba come from one of the seven countries targeted by Donald Trump’s executive order.
 They are worried about being deported if they remain in the U.S.